On the Euler characteristic of the commutative graph complex and the top weight cohomology of $\mathcal M_g$: Introduction

 \subsection{Acknowledgements}

-I am grateful to Francis Brown, Thomas Willwacher, and Karen Vogtmann for illuminating discussions and to Don Zagier for sharing his unpublished notes.
+I owe many thanks to Karen Vogtmann for numerous explanations relating to graph homology.
+I thank Francis Brown and Thomas Willwacher for helpful discussions and Don Zagier for contributing his 2008 letter as Appendix~\ref{sec:appendix}.
 This research was supported by Dr.\ Max Rössler, the Walter Haefner Foundation, and the ETH Zürich Foundation.